Pinterest Hidden Image

 Breastfed Babies’ Poop

-Breastfed babies usually have mushier and softer poop.
-They are less odorous and are consistently soft for the first 6 months.
-The color of the poop ranges from mustard yellow to moss green.
+Breastfed babies usually have mushy and soft or even runny stools.
+The color ranges from mustard yellow to moss green poop.

-Usually, a breastfed baby’s poop does not smell at all.
-This is because the breastmilk particles are so tiny that it is mostly absorbed in the gut.
+Usually, a breastfed baby’s stool does not smell much at all.
+It can have a mild, sweet smell or a smell that reminds of popcorn.
+This is because the breastmilk particles are so tiny that they are mostly absorbed in the gut.
 The ones that the babies pass out are essentially what is left of the digested milk.
 It does not stay long in the gut (that is why breastfed babies poop as frequently as they feed); hence they do not accumulate bacteria, decreasing the chances for it to smell.

 Formula-fed Babies

-For babies on a supplemental diet (started on solids), the poop will definitely smell more.
-As mentioned earlier, it will still depend on the baby’s diet.
+For babies on a supplemental diet (started on solids), the poop will definitely smell more like “regular” human poop.
+The smell will still depend on the baby’s diet.
 Food such as ginger, onions, garlic, vegetables, meat, and fruits contribute to the smell of the poop.

 Reasons For Very Smelly Bowel Movements in Babies